General Information about The Belanger School of Nursing

 The Belanger School of Nursing prepares men and women for licensure as a Registered Professional Nurse.
 The program is registered by the New York State Education Department jointly with Schenectady County Community College.
 This hospital-based school awards an Associate in Science degree in Nursing conferred by the Ellis Medicine Board of Trustees.

-The mission of The Belanger School of Nursing is to prepare the associate degree graduate for registered professional nurse licensure.
-The graduate will function as a beginning nurse who provides safe, competent and compassionatte nursing care to maximize the health and well-being of all people served.
+The mission of The Belanger School of Nursing is to prepare the Associate Degree graduate for Registered Professional Nurse Licensure.
+The graduate will function as a beginning nurse providing safe, competent and compassionate care while participating in lifelong learning to meet the needs of our community with excellence.

 Registered By: NYS Education Department jointly with Schenectady County Community College